 It’s really a subscription to bring out creativity through the use of a child’s hands.
 So much learning in the traditional setting is done through verbal or written communication.
 This product provides a monthly opportunity to expand learning into the physical world, under the total control of our child.
 It’s a great way to build confidence.

 I don’t think a child under 8 would be able to complete all of the projects that are offered by Doodle Crate.
 Check out our 2200+ word guide for more options for children in that age group, or who have a burning passion in another area.

 The Doodle Crate STEM subscription is mailed to you monthly.
 Inside you’ll find nearly everything you’ll need to construct that month’s creative creations.
 Our box came with clay.
 Unlike some other kits that require you to gather some of your own materials, this box provides everything so you can get started right away.

 The instruction sheet was well written.
-Instructions were clear – there were no missing steps or times where my 4th grader or high-schooler were at a loss what to do next.
+Instructions were clear – there were no missing steps or times where my 4th grader or high-schooler was at a loss what to do next.
 It comes in a nice, colorful format as well.

-Our Hands On Doodle Crate Review
+Our Hands-On Doodle Crate Review

 Our crate was Crafting with Air-Dry Resin Clay.
 It so happened that we were going to create two textured clay luminaries.
 Traditionally these would be lit up with candles, but the kit comes with a battery-operated tea light.